-The pages you’ll create will be what’s commonly referred to as “User Generated Content.”
+The pages you’ll create will be what’s commonly referred to as “User-Generated Content.”
 For example, the photo-sharing site Flickr lets people upload pictures that then get an individual page (the picture at the top of this post comes from this Flickr user, as a matter of fact).
-Flickr’s users generate its content.
+Flickr’s users generate their content.
 And they link back to their own sites, or other pages they like, from their Flickr profiles, photo pages and so on.

 - Squidoo is a perfect example of The New Directory.